yuripeixinho/yuripeixinho/README.md

 - born and raised in Brazil, João Pessoa, Paraíba
 - student of Systems Analysis and Development by [uninassau](https://www.uninassau.edu.br/)
-- self-taught
+- i have a twin brother and we almost always work together
 - send me a [instagram direct](https://www.instagram.com/yagopeixinho/) and let be friends ( ﾉ ^ ｰ ^)ﾉ
-- one of my hobbies is playing video games, [send me a message](https://www.instagram.com/yagopeixinho/) and let's play together :D

 <br>